 Written in Bone: Forensic Files of the 17th Century ChesapeakeFebruary 7, 2009 – January 6, 2013

 Through forensic studies of bones, scientists use the tools and technology of the 21st-century to shed light on the people, places, and stories of the past.
-The exhibition will examine history through 17th-century bone biographies, including those of colonists teetering on the edge of survival at Jamestown, Virginia, and those of wealthy and well-established individuals of St. Mary’s City, Maryland.
+The exhibition examined history through 17th-century bone biographies, including those of colonists teetering on the edge of survival at Jamestown, Virginia, and those of wealthy and well-established individuals of St. Mary’s City, Maryland.
 At no other time in our history have we had the technological capability or opportunity now available to help us tell this tale.

 **Update: The Forensic Anthropology Lab is permanently CLOSED.